The Rise Of The Raspberry Pi In Industrial Settings

 Some Use Cases For Raspberry Pi In An Industrial Setting

 Several companies are using Raspberry Pi in their IIoT control devices.
 Hilscher's netPi I/O Gateway, for example, is a robust, heavy-duty controller, which has both wired and wireless connection capability.
 It can accommodate expansions and add-ons, such as modules for WSAN (wireless sensor and actuator network) communications, digital I/Os and RFID.
-It’s resistant to dust, humidity, vibration and shock, as well as extreme temperatures.
+Its resistant to dust, humidity, vibration and shock, as well as extreme temperatures.
 It can be VESA or DIN rail mounted, with a plug design that prevents accidental pull-outs.
 This type of device is designed for edge automation and can also be custom configured for tailored industrial solutions.

 TechBase incorporated the Raspberry Pi Compute Module into a new design that can be adapted for targeted industrial automation and IIoT applications.
 The ModBerry industrial computer offers many customisable options, including wireless/GSM modems, analogue inputs/outputs or Ethernet and Serial ports.
 It offers multiple software and mounting options, and can allow space for additional modules or upgrades.